josephxiao8/USACO/README.md

 # USACO

 Solutions to USACO contests.
-Currently updated with bronze, silver, and gold soltuions.
+Currently updated with bronze, silver, and gold solutions.